ramakrishnanhulk20/Digital-Ledger-for-Police-Checkpoints/README.md

 # Centralized-CheckPost
-Solves the old way of manual logs of police check post using,
+Solves the old way of manual logs of police check post using MYSQL, Python and Streamlit platforms.